-10 steps to starting an online business in 2021
+Top 10 steps to starting an online business in 2022 – or any other year

 I recently celebrated my 6th year without a job.

 The sixth anniversary of that fateful day I finally fired my boss so I could work full-time on my online business.